google/GoogleUtilities/README.md

 After the CI is green:
 * Update the version in the podspec to match the latest entry in the [CHANGELOG.md](CHANGELOG.md)
-* Checkout the `main` branch and ensure it is up to date.
+* Checkout the `main` branch and ensure it is up to date
   ```console
   git checkout main
   git pull